 This topic describes how to convert legacy data sets workflows to use Domino datasets.
 This involves moving your data into a new Domino dataset, and then updating all projects and artifacts that consume the data to retrieve it from the new location.

 Legacy Data Sets are semantically similar to projects.
-If your deployment is running a version of Domino with the new Domino Datasets feature, you can create Domino Datasets inside legacy Data Sets.
-This will allow for a very simple migration path for a legacy Data Set, where all of the existing data is added to a single Domino Dataset owned by the legacy Data Set, and the entire file structure is preserved.
+If your deployment is running a version of Domino with the new Domino datasets feature, you can create Domino datasets inside legacy data sets.
+This allow sfor a very simple migration path for a legacy data set, where all of the existing data is added to a single Domino dataset owned by the legacy data set, and the entire file structure is preserved.